What Regulation Feels Like in Your Body: A Phenomenological Exploration of Embodied Experience

 ⭐ Regulation is the experience of feeling yourself make sense - to and with another person.

-It’s less about fixing or managing your experience, and more about awareness, contact, and how you experience yourself being organized moment by moment.
+It’s less about fixing or managing your experience, and more about awareness, contact, and how you experience yourself being organized in the current situation moment by moment.

 Self-Regulation: A Phenomenological Definition